shlomed/minimax-tic-tac-toe/README.md

 # minimax-tic-tac-toe
-implementation of the minimax algorithm for the tic-tac-toe game.
+Implementation of the minimax algorithm for the tic-tac-toe game.
-based on the implementation of: https://github.com/Cledersonbc/tic-tac-toe-minimax
+Based on the implementation of: https://github.com/Cledersonbc/tic-tac-toe-minimax

 run:
 python minimax-tic-tac-toe.py